 To overcome the buy-in objection, you need to do two things.
 The first is to identify who holds the influence.
 There is likely one senior person or executive who has garnered enough support to drive the process as far as it has.
 Find out who they are and sell directly to them.
 They could be your main point of contact or the one who asks the most questions.
 You can also always ask which departments are impacted by the problems they are looking to solve.
 Babette Ten Haken describes pitching to a room full of executives, only to find they were all looking to a single lead engineer for a decision.
 When it comes to buying complex solutions, title level does not always equal purchase influence.

-The next is to educate all parties involved.
+The next is to educate all the stakeholders involved.
 Treat each person as your main contact; a single no could lead to a lost deal.
 You want to ensure that every executive understands why they need your product, why it is better than your competitors, and why it is worth the cost.
 This may require selling a different feature set to each contact.
 When executives understand where their money is going and what they will get in return, they are more willing to sign off.
 You may need to provide collateral, one-sheets, case studies, client testimonials, or even hold one-on-one meetings to accomplish this.

 Objection: “How about you follow up in Q4?”